Wood smoked barbecued chicken & vegetable green curry

 10g Thai sweet basil

-Next, return the remaining green curry to the pan and bring back to a simmer.
-Add any excess from the marinated chicken, then add the remaining stock.
-Add the potatoes and cook for about 8 minutes until they begin to soften.
-Add the sweetcorn and green beans and cook for a further 5 minutes until all the vegetables are softened but still retain a little bite.
-Add the hot chicken thighs, the remaining coconut cream and the krachai and basil.
-Check you are happy with the seasoning, add a little more fish sauce, sugar or coconut milk if needed and serve immediately.
-This dish is best served with steamed jasmine rice.
+Simmer and Serve: Return the remaining green curry to the pan, bringing it back to a simmer.
+Stir in any marinade from the chicken, followed by the remaining stock.
+Add the potatoes, cooking for about 8 minutes until they soften.
+Toss in the sweetcorn and green beans, cooking for another 5 minutes until tender yet crisp.
+Finally, add the hot chicken thighs, remaining coconut cream, krachai, and basil.
+Adjust seasoning with fish sauce, sugar, or coconut milk if needed.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.